tramyardg/CVparser/README.md

 2. Extract important information such as skills, education, experiences, email, phone number, etc.
 3. Process multiple files at the same time.
 4. Saving the data in [JSON file](https://github.com/tramyardg/CVparser/blob/master/public/candidates.json).
-5. Saving the date in CSV file (in progress).
+5. Saving the date in [CSV file](https://github.com/tramyardg/CVparser/blob/master/public/candidates.csv).

 ### Regular expression
 Regular expression was used to extract a section of a resume.
 This is because an experience section might